In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 What should I tell the police on the scene of a car accident?

-The police are required to attend to the scene of a car accident that has caused any damage or injury.
+The police must attend to the scene of a car accident that has caused any damage or injury.
 However, the police are not on anyone’s side.
 They are not actively working to help you prove the other driver was at fault.

-The police may ask you to go to the station for a follow up or to take down your statement.
-Before making official statements, speak to an accident attorney from Horwitz, Horwitz & Associates.
+The police may ask you to go to the station for a follow-up or to take down your statement.
+Before making official statements, speak to a Joliet car accident attorney from Horwitz, Horwitz & Associates.

 I don’t feel injured.
 Should I still seek medical attention?